linuxmint/doc-user-guide/docs/chromium.rst

 Saikrishna Arcot's Chromium DEV PPA
 -----------------------------------

-This `PPA <https://launchpad.net/~saiarcot895/+archive/ubuntu/chromium-dev>`_ contains the latest Chromium Dev builds, with hardware video decoding enabled (hidden behind a flag) and support for Widevine (needed for viewing paid videos on Netflix and Youtube) enabled.
+This `Dev PPA <https://launchpad.net/~saiarcot895/+archive/ubuntu/chromium-dev>`_ contains the latest Chromium Dev builds, with hardware video decoding enabled (hidden behind a flag) and support for Widevine (needed for viewing paid videos on Netflix and Youtube) enabled.

 As root, add the following to `/etc/apt/preferences.d/saiarcot895-chromium-dev.pref`